MattLamont/WhiteHorseWebsite/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Deploy to Heroku Production Server
+Run `ng lint` first to check for common errors.
+Run `ng build -prod` on your local machine to ensure that a production build will proceed.
+Run `git push heroku master` to push the project to Heroku and deploy.
+    or
+Run `git push heroku [your_branch]:master` to push another repo branch to Heroku and deploy.

 ## Further help